udacity/cd14706-Azure-AgenticAI-C3-Classroom/lesson-2-implementing-structured-outputs-with-pydantic/demo/README.md

 # Sports Analyst with Pydantic Validation Demo

-This demo extends the basic Semantic Kernel setup by adding Pydantic validation for structured sports analysis outputs.
-It demonstrates how to create a sports analyst agent that returns both human-readable responses and validated, structured data for sports queries.
+This demo demonstrates how to build a sports analyst agent using Semantic Kernel with automatic tool invocation and Pydantic validation for structured outputs.
+It shows how to combine real tool execution with validated, structured data for sports queries.

 ## What This Demo Covers

+- **Semantic Kernel with Automatic Function Calling**: Using `FunctionChoiceBehavior.Auto()` to automatically invoke sports tools
 - **Pydantic Model Definition**: Creating structured data models for sports analysis
+- **Tool Integration**: Registering and invoking sports tools (`get_sports_scores`, `get_player_stats`)
 - **Structured JSON Output**: Prompting the LLM to return JSON matching Pydantic schemas
 - **Data Validation**: Automatically validating LLM responses against Pydantic models
 - **Sports Analysis Agent**: A complete agent that handles game scores, player stats, and team analysis